I’ve been doing Peloton bootcamp ever since they added Floor Bootcamp with Jess and Selena into their on-demand programs.

 Another modification of doing peloton Bootcamp is using the rower.
 Place the dumbbells close to your rower.
 For the cardio part use rower and try to stay within the low to medium intensity.

 After you are done with the cardio part, get off the rower and follow the instructions with weights.
 Repeat the sequence as many times as required by the type of class you do.

-TIP: Keep in mind that rower is mostly upper body cardio, so if you pull too hard you get tired quickly.
+PRO TIP: Keep in mind that rower is mostly upper body cardio, so if you pull too hard you get tired quickly.
 Pace yourself and spread the energy evenly throughout the 5-7 minutes.

 My favorite way to do peloton Bootcamp with no tread is by going up and down the staircase.
 All you need is a set of weights.
 You don’t even need to see the exercises.
 You can simply plug in earphones and steam the class directly from your phone.

 On the cardio part, simply walk up and down the stairs.
 After the cardio is done, grab the weights and continue with the circuit.

 PRO TIP: To make it more challenging take a step every second step.
 This will get your heart rate higher and mimic a higher-intensity run.